davesnx/query-json/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-If you have any questions just contact me [@twitter](https://twitter.com/davesnx) or email (dsnxmoreno@gmail.com).
+If you have any questions just contact me [@twitter](https://twitter.com/davesnx) or email dsnxmoreno at gmail dot com.

 ### Support